lambainsaan/notepad-raw/Training My First AI Model.md

 3. Multi-user - I want multiple users to be part of the data.
 4. Threaded - What is being replied to should be apparent from data.

+**Data Discovery**
 Immediately, I thought of using some of the discord/slack community's data that I am part of.
-But I didn't have access to install an app to get the data out of discord.
+But I didn't have access to install an app to get the data out of those communities.

 I tried To find out where can I find such data, I asked a question on [reddit](https://www.reddit.com/r/datasets/comments/144ei5b/any_dataset_of_threaded_conversations_of_everyday/).